 There are two main approaches to mixed palletizing:

-Typically warehouses handle mixed palletizing manually in pick and pack operations - during a pick tour workers will pick different-sized SKUs from racks and shelves and arrange them directly onto pallets.
+Typically, warehouses handle mixed palletizing manually in pick and pack operations - during a pick tour workers will pick different-sized SKUs from racks and shelves and arrange them directly onto pallets.

 During a pick tour, workers receive a list of all the picks that need to be made, along with the warehouse location next to every SKU.
 Case picking is often part of this process, where individual cases or cartons of products are selected and placed on pallets.